This first appeared in The Havok Journal on March 19, 2020. How have things changed in a year?

 - Most doctor visits are on the phone or video chat.
 Prescriptions are delivered by mail.
 Pharmacies have a table at the front door.
 You cannot go inside.

 Now, my friend doesn’t live in Wuhan.
 He lives in another province, so do many of my friends in China.
 Most of them tell me that the response outside of Hubei province was draconian and well-managed.
-This is why the spread rate in other provinces in Chinas was lower than Hubei.
+This is why the spread rate in other provinces in China’s was lower than Hubei.
 China’s response was less than perfect.
 In fact, early detection and containment would have stopped this pandemic, and this is where China failed.
 In an attempt to cover up an epidemic in Wuhan, they created a pandemic, but once China locked itself down, it contained the spread.
 As for where China is now, China seems to be on the mend.
 It is my prediction that the Chinese government will mandate the elimination of the virus in China.
 The Chinese government will make eradication a priority, and it will happen in China.

 Testing in the United States for the virus is minimal at the moment.
 Many people with mild to moderate symptoms are being turned away from testing to make room for more severe patients.
 This could mean the infection rate in the United States, as with many other countries, is higher than what is being reported.
 So why do some countries have such draconian measures?
 Is this all media hype?
 Hopefully, I illustrated that the world is not ready for a virus that has the contamination rate of COVID-19 without a vaccine.
 This includes the U.S. We don’t have some of the problems of the rest of the world, but we are not ready for the spread of a pandemic virus such as COVID-19.
 The problem is the rate of infection and hospitalization.
-New York City is a prime illustration of potential problem.
+New York City is a prime illustration of a potential problem.
 Today, New York City’s hospitals have a total of 3000 intensive care beds that are capable of treating Coronavirus patients.
-ICU beds provide isolation was well as critical respiratory aids, like ventilators required by most COVID-19 patients requiring hospitalization.
+ICU beds provide isolation as well as critical respiratory aids, like ventilators required by most COVID-19 patients requiring hospitalization.

 Not all of these beds are available because there are people in them right now.
 The percentage rate of people requiring hospitalization after contracting the virus is estimated between 10 and twenty percent.
 Today, this means between 50 and 100 people in New York city require hospitalization.
-In Italy the total infections each day grows at about 25%.
+In Italy, the total number of infections each day grows by about 25%.
 On February 26, the infection rate was recorded at 470 cases.
 Within 3 weeks, the infection rate was at 25k and climbing.
 Most likely, NYC will be out of hospital beds in less than a month that can treat patients with Coronavirus.
-The one thing we know, is that hospitals around the world and health care workers cannot treat the potential onslaught of victims requiring critical and intensive care.
+The one thing we know is that hospitals around the world and health care workers cannot treat the potential onslaught of victims requiring critical and intensive care.
 This is what happened in Wuhan.

 Hotspots in the world that do not have robust healthcare facilities may suffer a similar fate as Wuhan or are not implementing measures to slow the spread.
 This is why governments are attempting to slow the spread of the virus in developed countries to help their medical systems deal with the load.
 It’s also why there are potential troubles around the world for countries that have poor health systems.
 We need to take heed in America.
 The freedom we enjoy in America, in part, relies upon people being responsible.
 Right now, the government is asking people to be responsible.
 If we cannot do this, we will lose some of our freedoms.

 Matt Trevathan is a Director of Product Management for a leading mobile platform enablement company.
 He has traveled extensively in the United States and overseas for business and travel.
-His travels include India, Mexico, Europe and Japan where he was an active blogger immediately following the Kaimashi quake.
+His travels include India, Mexico, Europe, and Japan where he was an active blogger immediately following the Kaimashi quake.
 Matt enjoys spending time outdoors and capturing the world through the lens of his Nikon D90.
 Matt enjoys researching the political, economic and historical influences of the places he visits in the world, and he commonly blogs about these experiences.
 Matt received a Bachelor in Computer Science at Mercer University, and is a noted speaker on innovation, holding over 150 patents.
 Matt’s remaining time is spent with his family going from soccer game to soccer game on the weekends.